 In a previous blog, I wrote that Europeans were more stingy than Americans when it came to customer feedback.
 Or words to that effect.
 So do Americans REALLY score more positively than Europeans?

-Since then, people have been asking if this is REALLY true, and where is the evidence for this claim.
+Since then, people have been asking if this is REALLY true.
+In other words, where is the evidence for this claim?

-Well, yes it IS true and while I’m not an expert in the area, I do know somebody who is: Professor Anne-Wil Harzing, Research Professor and Research Development
+Well, yes it IS true.
+While I’m not an expert in the area, I do know somebody who is: Anne-Wil Harzing, Professor of International Management at Middlesex University, London.

 In 2006, Professor Anne-Wil Harzing conducted an analysis of different response styles across 26 different countries.

 We recently sat down with Anne-Wil Harzing to discuss these differences.

 John: Professor Harzing, if I look at our own clients – which are mainly headquartered in Europe, USA and Australia – their customers can be based anywhere in the world.
 When we often report results back by country, we often identify differences from country to country in Customer Relationship Quality (CRQ) or Net Promoter Score (NPS).
 How should we interpret those differences?

 Anne-Wil: Good question – let me answer that in two ways.
 First, there are characteristics at a country level such as power distance, collectivism, uncertainty avoidance and extraversion.
 These all have a major influence on the way people respond to questionnaires and surveys.
 This is particularly true when you use Likert scales.
 You know, the 1-7 scales that you use, or the 0-10 scale that’s used in Net Promoter Score surveys.
 Second, there are differences based on whether the respondent is replying to a questionnaire in his or her native tongue.
 Also, English language competence is positively related to extreme response styles and negative related to middle response styles.